MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

 #### Task 1: Open Azure Cloud Shell

-1. In the portal, select the **Cloud Shell** icon to open a new shell instance.
+1. In the Azure portal, select the **Cloud Shell** icon to open a new shell instance.

     > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).